LIFE STORY

 In the US especially enormous time and effort was spent on trying to prove that Japanese competition was unfair, that it relied on predatory pricing to break into foreign markets.

-Instead the US should have just slammed the door whenever it saw crucial industries under threat.
+Instead, the US should have just slammed the door on imports whenever it saw crucial industries under threat.

 Market fundamentalists like to claim that if foreigners want to use predatory pricing to sell you their products cheaply you should just lie back and enjoy the bargains.
 Your citizens gain.